kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      respawn-pane [-k] [-c start-directory] [-e environment] [-t target-pane] [shell-command] (alias: respawnp)
              Reactivate a pane in which the command has exited (see the remain-on-exit window option).
-If shell-command is not given, the command used when the pane was created is exe‐ cuted.
+If shell-command is not given, the command used when the pane was created or last respawned is executed.
 The pane must be already inactive, unless -k is given, in which case any existing command is killed.  -c specifies a new working directory for the pane.
-The -e op‐ tion has the same meaning as for the new-window command.
+The -e option has the same meaning as for the new-window command.

      respawn-window [-k] [-c start-directory] [-e environment] [-t target-window] [shell-command] (alias: respawnw)
              Reactivate a window in which the command has exited (see the remain-on-exit window option).
-If shell-command is not given, the command used when the window was created is executed.
+If shell-command is not given, the command used when the window was created or last respawned is executed.
 The window must be already inactive, unless -k is given, in which case any existing command is killed.  -c specifies a new working directory for the window.
-The
-             -e option has the same meaning as for the new-window command.
+The -e option has the same meaning as for the new-window command.

      rotate-window [-DUZ] [-t target-window]
                    (alias: rotatew)